Shaswin18/login_practice/readme.md

 ## API Endpoints

 ### POST /auth/login
-Authenticate a user and receive a session token.
+Logs a user in and starts a session.

 **Request Body:**
 ```json